-All 172 Journey Songs Ranked Worst to Best
+All 173 Journey Songs Ranked Worst to Best

 Jonathan Cain took over the mic for this Frontiers outtake, returning to a sound that's more in keeping with his earlier tenure in the Babys.
 That's fine, but it's not Journey.

-Unfortunately, "With Your Love" doesn't live up to the thoughtful reinvention surrounding "Loved by You," found later in our list of All 172 Journey Songs Ranked Worst to Best.
+Unfortunately, "With Your Love" doesn't live up to the thoughtful reinvention surrounding "Loved by You," found later in our list of Journey Songs Ranked Worst to Best.

 Despite discovering a newfound chart prowess, Journey were still prone to longing looks back to their earliest musical excesses.
 In keeping, this sludgy, clumsily salacious song couldn't have sounded more out of place on Departure.
 Positioning "Homemade Love" as the album-closing song made even less sense.